romerorocj-ga/simon-project/README.md

     - I want to be able to click all four colors
     - I want to be able to click the start button
     - I want to able to see what color I need to follow and select
-    - I want to be able to win if I pass all five levels
+    - I want to be able to win if I pass all ten levels
     - I want to know if I won
     - I want to be able to experince each level harder